 Men are retarded brutes who live on prejudices and lower base instincts, and women are primarily virtuous and put up with men to save the family.
 There is the lying bishop at the boy’s home who thinks only of money, the pastor who does not believe in God, the TV station manager who has to be the worst boss ever created in literature and would make Archie Bunker blush, the UCLA dean who raped Elizabeth and got her expelled from school, and her father who is in prison for being an evangelical fraud and murderer and drove his son to suicide.
 Don’t forget the executive at the lab who is clueless and plagiarizes Elizabeth’s work.
 The author feeds on stereotypes and prejudice.
 Still, it was entertaining.

-In response to a question about how to understand the conflict in Palestine, a friend recommended The Lemon Tree: An Arab, a Jew, and the Heart of the Middle East by Sandy Tolan.
+In response to a question about understanding the conflict in Palestine, a friend recommended The Lemon Tree: An Arab, a Jew, and the Heart of the Middle East by Sandy Tolan.
 Certainly, there are many books on this topic, but Lemon Tree takes a refreshing approach by documenting the histories of two families in Palestine, one Arab and one Jew, centered on a home that belonged to the Arab family before the 1967 Six-Day War.
 Their story and struggles become a method of understanding the many decades of conflict in Israel.
 The dialogue between these families brings light to this challenging topic.

 This book was written too early.
 Now that he is in the news more than ever, Walter Isaacson’s Elon Musk should be updated by the author to fully capture the personality of this controversial character.
 I read the book mainly because of the author’s work in Steve Jobs, another bestselling biography, and I was not disappointed in Musk.
 I can say I’m disappointed in Mr. Musk (full disclosure: I drive a Tesla) since he purchased Twitter in 2022.
 Nevertheless, this book deserves your attention if you want to understand Mr. Musk, and there is every reason you should since he refuses to leave the world stage.